Wilhelm Beck

 Wilhelm Beck (/bɛk/, /de/; 26 March 1885 – 20 January 1936) was a lawyer and politician from Liechtenstein who was the founder of the Christian-Social People's Party and later served as the President of the Landtag of Liechtenstein from 1922 to 1927.
 He was a member of the Landtag from 1914 to 1928 and again from 1932 to 1935.

 Beck is considered one of the most influential politicians in Liechtenstein's modern history.
 He was heavily involved in the rapid democratization and establishment of economic and political ties with Switzerland within the country following the end of World War I, him most notably presenting the original draft for the constitution of Liechtenstein.

 Early life

 Beck was born on 26 March 1885 in Triesenberg as the son of farmer and plasterer by the same name and Karolina Schädler as one of five children.
 He attended primary school in Triesenberg and then the state school in Vaduz.

-From 1903 to 1905 he attended the University of St. Gallen, and from 1905 to 1911 he studied law at the University of Zurich and also at the Ludwig Maximilian University of Munich from 1909, where he received a diploma in 1911.
+From 1903 to 1905 he attended the University of St. Gallen, and from 1905 to 1911 he studied law at the University of Zurich and also at the Ludwig-Maximilians-Universität München from 1909, where he received a diploma in 1911.
 He was a member of the Historical Association for the Principality of Liechtenstein and published various works on topics of Liechtenstein history, such as inheritance law and constitutional history.